-The planetarium documentary “The Hot and Energetic Universe” presents with the use of Immersive Visualisations and real images the achievements of modern astronomy, the most advanced terrestrial and orbital observatories, the basic principles of electromagnetic radiation, and the natural phenomena related to the High Energy Astrophysics.
-High Energy Astrophysics plays a key role in understanding the universe.
+The planetarium documentary “The Hot and Energetic Universe” presents with the use of immersive visualizations and real images of the achievements of modern astronomy, the most advanced terrestrial and orbital observatories, the basic principles of electromagnetic radiation, and the natural phenomena related to high-energy astrophysics.
+High-energy astrophysics plays a key role in understanding the universe.
 These radiations reveal the processes in the hot and violent universe.
-High Energy Astrophysics probes hot gas in clusters of galaxies, which are the most massive objects in the universe.
+High-energy astrophysics probes hot gas in clusters of galaxies, the most massive objects in the universe.
 It also probes hot gas accreting around supermassive black holes in the centers of galaxies.
-Finally, high energy radiation provides important information about our own galaxy, neutron stars, supernova remnants and stars like our Sun which emit copious amounts of high energy radiation.
-Europe plays a leading role in high energy astrophysics research.
+Finally, high-energy radiation provides important information about our own galaxy, neutron stars, supernova remnants, and stars like our Sun, which emit copious amounts of high-energy radiation.
+Europe plays a leading role in high-energy astrophysics research.
 The XMM-Newton and the Integral missions are leading the exploration of the X-ray and gamma-ray universe.
-ESA‘s mission ATHENA, to be launched in 2028, will carry the most sensitive X-ray telescope ever and it will be the flagship of all high X-ray missions.
+ESA‘s mission ATHENA, to be launched in 2028, will carry the most sensitive X-ray telescope ever, and it will be the flagship of all high X-ray missions.